Conflicts of Interest in Research/Sponsored Programs

 A. NYIT shall designate an institutional official (the "Institutional Official") who shall be responsible for identifying Conflicts of Interest and taking action to manage, reduce or eliminate such Conflicts.
 The currently-designated Institutional Official is the Senior Director of Sponsored Programs and Research.

-B. Each proposal for external funding shall be submitted for review, together with a Financial Interest Disclosure Form, to the Institutional Official.
-The Institutional Official in consultation with the Director of Grants Management (or Designated Reviewer) will determine if a Conflict of Interest exists.
+B. Each proposal for external funding shall be submitted for review, together with a Financial Interest Disclosure Form (if one isn't already on file), to the Institutional Official.
+The Institutional Official in consultation with the Assistant Controller will determine if a Conflict of Interest exists.
 If a Conflict of Interest exists the Institutional Official will consult with the Office of the General Counsel in order to comply with the regulations of the funding agency with regard to reporting, creating a conflict of interest management plan and managing any continued conflicts.
 (See Appendix A hereto for specific policies applicable to PHS-funded research.)

-C. Review of Research that is funded internally shall be carried out by the Institutional Official in consultation with the Deans.
+C. Review of Research/Sponsor Programs that is funded internally shall be carried out by the Institutional Official in consultation with the Assistant Controller and applicable Dean.
 The Investigator will complete and sign a Financial Interest Disclosure Form and submit it to the Institutional Official for review and action in accordance with this policy.

-D. In the event that the Institutional Official determines that a Conflict of Interest exists for any Investigator involved in proposed Research, they shall advise the Investigator on mechanisms designed to manage, reduce, or eliminate the Conflict of Interest.
+D. In the event that the Institutional Official determines that a Conflict of Interest exists for any Investigator, Key Personnel, and Integral Staff Members involved in proposed Research/Sponsored Programs, they shall advise the Investigator or Key Personnel on mechanisms designed to manage, reduce, or eliminate the Conflict of Interest.
 These may include, but are not limited to, the following:

-- Public disclosure of the Significant Financial Interest whenever and as often as reasonably necessary to ensure objectivity of the Research.
+- Public disclosure of the Significant Financial Interest whenever and as often as reasonably necessary to ensure objectivity of the Research/Sponsored Program.

 - Monitoring of research by independent reviewers, such as independent peer review or audits of data.

-- Modification of the research plan, such as using a double-blinded protocol where appropriate, ensuring that subjects are randomly selected or excluding the Investigator from the portion of the research that may be affected by the Significant Financial Interest.
+- Modification of the research plan, such as using a double-blinded protocol where appropriate, ensuring that subjects are randomly selected or excluding the Investigator (Key Personnel or Integral Staff Members) from the portion of the research that may be affected by the Significant Financial Interest.

 - Divestiture of the Significant Financial Interest.